webdevcody/wdc-saas-starter-kit/README.md

 Notice! this starter kit isn't fully finished, but I'm just making this public for now if anyone wants to add onto it.
 I'm getting burned out on working on this so I'm open to anyone wanting to help contribute to fixing up any bugs they find, etc.

-# Welcome to the Project Planner AI Next Starter Kit
+# Welcome to the Starter Kit

-Welcome to the [Project Planner AI](https://projectplannerai.com) Next Starter Kit!
+Welcome to the WDC Next.js Starter Kit!
 This is a github template which contains the following technology we feel is a great starting point for any new SaaS product:

-- Authentication (Next-Auth)
+- Authentication (Lucia)
 - Authorization
 - Subscription Management (Stripe)
 - Stripe Integration / Webhooks
-- Todo Management
+- Group Management
+- File Upload to R2
 - Drizzle ORM
 - Light / Dark Mode
 - ShadCN
 - Tailwind CSS
-- Account Management
-- Changelog
-- Analytics
+- Posthog Analytics
-- Feedback

-We kept this project pretty simple but with enough functionality to allow you to start adding on new features as needed.

 ## Contributing